greenocean-tech/socialsystem/README.md

 ## 5. Customization for Your Industry

-- Templates for reports, task types, and legal policies can be adjusted for equipment suppliers.
+- Templates for reports, task types, and legal policies can be adjusted.
 - Integrate with document signing APIs for customer signatures.

 ## Acknowledgments